 - Stored in a DNase-free microcentrifuge tube (ideal: 1.5 ml snap-cap microcentrifuge tube).

 Please note that:

-- As many liver cells are polyploid, DNA extracted from liver tissue is only accepted for Family Member Testing of a known sequence variant (not accepted for NGS based tests or copy number changes).
+- As many liver cells are polyploid, DNA extracted from liver tissue is only accepted for Familial Variant Testing of a known sequence variant (not accepted for exome, panel tests or copy number changes).

 - We do not perform maternal cell contamination (MCC) studies for prenatal samples (chorionic villus samples, amniocytes, fibroblasts, amniotic fluid samples etc.).
 We recommend MCC testing be performed locally for any prenatal testing sent to Blueprint Genetics.